-Mochiko Fried Chicken is a Hawaiian favorite with Japanese-American roots.
+A recipe for Mochiko Chicken (Hawaiian Fried Chicken)!
 Pieces of chicken are marinated in a mochiko cornstarch mixture and fried until crisp and tender.

-Mochiko is a starchy, gluten-free flour, also known as galapong in the Philippines, is made from sticky sweet rice.
-The most common use for mochiko is mochi (Japanese rice cake).
-I have been able to find Mochiko in the international section of larger grocery stores and in Asian markets with Japanese ingredients.
+Mochiko is a starchy, gluten-free flour made from sticky sweet rice.
+It is most often used to make mochi (Japanese rice cake).
+I have been able to find Mochiko in the international or gluten-free section of larger grocery stores and in Asian markets with Japanese ingredients.
 It is also available on Amazon: Mochiko Sweet Rice Flour.

 Adapted from The Asian Grandmothers Cookbook